Questions about Baby Music Classes at Eugene Suzuki Music Academy

 How young do you start?

 You can start coming to class as soon as you are ready to leave the house with your youngster.
+Little Notes is also free for babies up to 6 months of age.

 What could an infant possibly learn from this class?